 Prepare your daughter for getting her period before she gets it.
-It may make her nervous about getting her period at first, but understanding what is happening when they get their period is better for most girls with Autism Spectrum Disorder (ASD).
+It may make her nervous about getting her period at first, but understanding what is happening when they get their period is better for most girls on the autism spectrum.

 You will need to help prepare your daughter for the physical, emotional, and logistical issues that accompany having her period.
 Often starting with logistical concerns is easiest.
 Then you can move on to the physical and emotional components.

 - Does your daughter routinely carry a handbag or backpack around with her?
 If not, you may want to get her accustomed to doing so.
 Let her pick out a bag of her choice.

 - Take your daughter shopping to buy supplies (prior to actually needing them).
 Walk down the feminine supply aisle so she can become familiar with where supplies are located and the different brands, styles, sizes, and scents available.
 Consider using sanitary napkins without wings (fewer steps for securing pad).

 - Before your daughter gets her period, consider having her carry feminine supplies in her handbag or backpack and practice keeping them out of sight.
 Prepare a “period kit” with menstrual supplies, an extra set of panties (in case of accidents), and a plastic bag.

 - Consider having your daughter watch you (her Mom) or a sister change a sanitary pad.